zekmulat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12.newest files -> write the script that displays newest files 13.unique -> write the script that displays unique 14.findtheword -> write the script that displsys findtheword
+12.newest files -> write the script that displays newest files 13.unique -> write the script that displays unique 14.findtheword -> write the script that displsys findtheword 15.countthatword -> write the script that displays countthatword